InYourHead/ldap-util/README.md

 #### Solution?

-I created a library **com.inyourhead.ldap:util**, which provides ability to test LDAP/AD connection in easy way.
+I created a library **io.github.inyourhead:ldap-util**, which provides ability to test LDAP/AD connection in easy way.

 It uses existing spring-security features (spring-security-ldap) to ensure that your application will work as expected.
 ___